Simply Twenty Eleven

-First of all, you need to create a presentation page and choose “Showcase template” in the Page Attributes (see the red box in the screenshot below).
+First of all, you need to create a presentation page and choose “Showcase template” in the Page Attributes.

 Once you have created and published this page, go to the menu Settings > Reading.
 In the “Front page displays” section, select “A static page” and then choose the page you have just created (in this example, “Presentation”).

 You’ve almost finished configuring Showcase.
 All that remains is to choose the posts that will be displayed in the Showcase zone.
 To add a post to the Showcase zone, go to the menu Posts > All Posts, then choose the Quick Edit option for the post.
 Tick “Make this post sticky” and update.
 You can also do this on the edition interface of each post: in the Publish panel, choose Visibility and click “Stick this post to the front page”, then click OK.
 Don’t forget to update the post.
 When you go back to your homepage and refresh it you will find an attractive homepage in Showcase mode.

 To round up, here is a little tip for those of you who wish to display images in the Showcase zone on the homepage.
 Go to the edit page of a sticky post and choose a featured image with a width of at least 1000 pixels.
 This image will automatically be displayed in the Showcase zone.

 To learn more about this theme and its features, see Twenty Eleven’s presentation on the Codex WordPress.

 You now have all the necessary information to get started with Twenty Eleven.
 For any questions regarding this topic, if you do not find the answer in this post, do not hesitate to contact the community of bloggers (hypocommunity[at]groups.openedition.org), who will certainly be able to help you in the handling and use of your notebook.
 If you are not subscribed to the list, send us a request to hypotheses[at]openedition.org.